 Nearby the Okage Yokocho is a maze of alleyways lined with traditional stores and restaurants – a great place to feast on Mie specialties such as tekone-zushi (marinated tuna) and akafukumochi (pounded rice cake with sweet bean paste).

 From Ise Jingu, you can also trek the ancient Kumano Kodo trail, walking the 170-km Iseji pilgrimage route to Wakayama Prefecture.
 Further south lies the majestic Maruyama Senmaida Rice Terraces west of Kumano city.
 The agricultural region features some 1,340 rice paddies.

-In the Toba and Shima area you can see traditional female ama (freedivers) at work.
-Historically, the ama dived for pearls, holding their breath for long periods and using special techniques to propel themselves to and from the seabed.
-Remote Maruyama Senmaida is one of Japan’s most beautifully preserved rice paddy terraces, and a gorgeous place to view the sunset.
+Visitors to Mie can easily visit the towns of Toba and Shima located on the Shima Peninsula.
+Here, you can spot traditional female ama (freedivers) at work.
+Historically, the ama dived for pearls while holding their breath for long periods and using special techniques to propel themselves to and from the seabed.